 When setting a boundary for your behavior, you must stop believing that people deserve a fair warning.

-You have in your mind that because you've communicated the boundary, it's like you've set this new rule, and the person is to respect that.
+You have in mind that because you've communicated the boundary, you've set this new rule, and the person is to respect that.

 Where is the line between helping, supporting, enabling, and having empathy for someone struggling with an addiction?
 We're going to shed a little light on this for you so you can figure out what's helping and what's enabling.